a7d-corp/dickingwithdocker.com/content/posts/replacing-proxmox-boot-drive/index.md

 ---
-title: "Replacing the boot drive in a single drive Proxmox node"
+title: "Replacing the drive in a single drive Proxmox node"
 date: "2024-01-14"
 description: "A (non-exhaustive) guide to replacing the boot drive in a Proxmox node"
 categories: